-If you have a shy or anxious dog, you know how hard it can be taking them out in public!
+If you have a shy or anxious dog, you know how hard it can be to take them out in public!
 How do you help increase your dog’s confidence with new people, other dogs, or inanimate objects?
 These are proven methods that are safe to try but keep in mind that they are not quick fixes.

 If your dog is scared of something, try to help it associate positive things with it instead.
 For most dogs, this will be easiest with a little treat they like.
 If your dog gets anxious about other dogs out on a walk, stop walking and give them lots of love and pets and a steady supply of little treats until the other dog leaves.
 Then stop giving treats and resume the walk.
-They will start to associate the presence of the other dog with the good feelings of treats and loves instead of their anxiety.
+They will start to associate the other dog’s presence with the good feelings of treats and loves instead of their anxiety.
 Repeat this until your dog no longer shows anxious signs when other dogs come around.

 Consider Training New Skills

 Learning new skills makes you feel more confident about yourself, and it does the same for your pet!
 If they haven’t gone through obedience training yet, try that first.
-It helps build trust between you and your dog, and to have better and more direct communication with your pet.
+It helps build trust between you and your dog and to have better and more direct communication with your pet.
 Speaking the same language always makes things easier!

 If you’ve already done obedience training, consider trying some agility training!
-Learning to conquer some new obstacles like running through a plastic tube or jumping over a pole can help build their confidence.
-By following your instructions, they will learn to trust you and will be more confident to try new things!
+Learning to conquer new obstacles like running through a plastic tube or jumping over a pole can help build their confidence.
+By following your instructions, they will learn to trust you and be more confident to try new things!

 Introduce New Situations Carefully

 Be gentle when introducing your pet to new people or new situations.
 Leave treats around a new environment and let them hunt for them.
 Treats will distract them from being worried about where they are!
-Remind people who are meeting your dog for the first time to take it easy and let your dog set the pace for the interaction.
+Remind people meeting your dog for the first time to take it easy and let your dog set the pace for the interaction.
 Your pet will appreciate it and feel more in control of the situation.

 Socialize with other dogs